National Progressives of America: Development and defeat

-Robert M. La Follette Jr., Progressive senator from Wisconsin in 1940.

 After its formation, La Follette traveled the country in an attempt to recruit allies to his cause and build up the party.
 In response, various progressive and liberal figures declined to affiliate and expressed disinterest in the party.

+La Follette traveled to Iowa to help establish the NPA within the state and in cooperation with the Progressive League of Iowa and the Farmer-Labor Party of Iowa a rally was held with around 2,000 attendees.
+Before the rally was held he announced that the NPA would have Canadettes for congress in ten states for the 1938 elections.
+He later traveled to a conference with various Farmer-Labor leaders in attendance, among the attendees were leaders of the Farmer-Labor Party of Minnesota.

+The NPA established tickets in Iowa and Idaho and organized alliances with California, Oregon, North Dakota organizations, and opened regional headquarters in Chicago with plans to expanded into Texas, New York, and California.

 While La Follette was absent from Wisconsin, the state progressive party began to collapse, as factionalism and intraparty bickering began to take hold.
 Additionally, many of his old allies, such as Paul Alfonsi, felt sidelined by La Follette, as many of them did not agree with the formation of the NPA.
 Due to his prolonged absences, La Follette appointed Ralph Immell as the National Progressive's National Director, Immell would go on to state:

 "The next decade holds the most critical chapter of American history. it will unfold the story of the eclipse of the two major political parties in America in the struggle of our people to beat off the unwanted European doctrines of Communism, Fascism, and Nazism, and the unworkable European doctrine of pure socialism.
 We all should be too concerned with the insecurity and want amid plenty to smugly stand by and not play what part we can in the drive of the National Progressives of America to make America once again the land of opportunity and security for every child and man."

 The Wisconsin gubernatorial election of 1938, with Philip La Follette running for a fourth term of office, was the first test of the NPA at the ballot box.
 It resulted in the election of conservative Julius P. Heil in a sweeping victory cast as a massive repudiation of La Follette and the progressive movement.